-This weekend, our annual Fantasy Flight arrived at the “North Pole” to bring smiles and Christmas cheer to 66 children, many of whom live in shelters or transitional housing.
+This weekend, our annual Fantasy Flight arrived at the “North Pole” to bring smiles and holiday cheer to 65 children, many of whom live in shelters or transitional housing.

 For most of the kids, it was their first time on an airplane.
-But Flight 1225 (as in “Dec.
-25”), which departed Spokane, Washington for Santa’s hometown at 4:45 p.m. this Saturday, was just the opening act; the kids finished their special day at an elaborately decorated party – a true winter wonderland.
+Flight 1225 (as in “Dec.
+25”), not only departed Spokane, Washington for Santa’s hometown at 4:45 p.m. this Saturday, but we also threw an elaborately decorated party – a true winter wonderland.

 Nonstop to the North Pole

-The day starts en route to Spokane International Airport, where each child is given a “passport” to the North Pole and a personal “elf” that takes each child under their wing.
+The journey begins to Spokane International Airport, where each child is given a “passport” to the North Pole and a personal “elf” that takes them under their wing.

 Volunteers are required to dress in their best elf-wear and develop their individual elf history to help the kids believe their North Pole adventure is real.
 The flight crew usually dons Santa hats or antlers.
 The annual event is organized by nonprofit Northwest North Pole Adventures, and numerous companies donate jet fuel, food, toys and other items.

-After passing through airport security, the children are presented with backpacks.
-They’re greeted at the Alaska boarding area with festive music and food.
+After passing through airport security, the children are presented with backpacks and are greeted at the Alaska boarding area with festive music and food.

-Just before it’s time to board the plane, the elves begin shouting, “We’re going home!
+Just before it’s time to board the plane to the North Pole, the elves begin shouting, “We’re going home!
 We’re going home!”
 The children and elves board an Alaska jet given the call sign Santa 1, and the plane departs into the sky above Spokane.

 Halfway through the 40-minute flight, the children are instructed to close their window shades and recite a magical chant that would allow them to enter Santa’s airspace.
 Minutes later, they arrive at the “North Pole” – in reality, a spruced-up hangar at the end of the Spokane airfield.
 It has been transformed into a glittering fantasyland of Christmas fun with decorations, games, jugglers, magicians, face painters, a Polar Express train set, and fancy sugar cookies and other sweets.